A new method for measurement of the Michel parameters that describe the daughter muon polarization in the $\tau^- \to \mu^- \bar{\nu}_\mu\nu_\tau$ decay: Introduction

 The Standard Model (SM) has proven its validity in describing particle physics in multiple experimental tests, at least within the energy ranges and measurement accuracy available to experiment.
-However, due to the incompleteness and internal contradictions of the SM, there is no doubt that sooner or later, an experiment will show disagreement with the SM predictions; thus, the New Physics (NP) will reveal itself.
+However, due to the incompleteness (dark energy, dark matter, baryon asymmetry, etc) and unnaturalness (hierarchy problem, fine-tuning, strong CP problem, etc) of the SM, it is to be expected that sooner or later, experiments might report disagreement with the SM predictions, hence revealing new physics (NP).

-SM postulates the maximum parity violation in weak decays via charged current since only left-handed fermions participate in vector interaction.
-This postulate is formulated to ensure consistency of the theory to experiments, mainly the precise measurements in the muon decay.
-Deviations from this behavior in other processes can be caused by changes in the couplings of $W$-boson with fermions or by interactions mediated by new gauge or charged Higgs bosons, thus pointing to NP~\cite{Bryman:2021teu}.
-Therefore, the conjecture of the $V-A$ Lorentz structure of the charged currents needs to be verified preferably in all possible processes caused by them, since in many SM extensions, an admixture of right-handed currents is predicted nonuniversal for various processes~\cite{Herczeg:1985cx}.
+The SM postulates maximum parity violation in weak decays via charged current since only left-handed fermions participate in vector interaction.
+This postulate is formulated to ensure consistency of the theory to experiments, mainly the precise measurements in the muon decay~\cite{Fetscher:1986uj, Langacker:1988fp, Zyla:2020zbs}.
+Deviations from this behavior in other processes can be caused by changes in the couplings of $W$-boson with fermions or by interactions mediated by new gauge or charged Higgs bosons~\cite{Bryman:2021teu}.
+Therefore, the conjecture of the $V-A$ Lorentz structure of the charged currents needs to be verified preferably in all possible processes caused by them.
+Indeed, in many SM extensions, an admixture of right-handed currents is predicted non-universal for various processes~\cite{Herczeg:1985cx}.

-In $\tau$-decays, due to the much larger mass of the $\tau$ compared to the muon, the relative contribution of New Physics processes with an ``incorrect'' Lorentz structure can be enhanced~\cite{Krawczyk:2004na,Chun:2016hzs}.
-The pure leptonic $\tau$-decays provide a clean laboratory to test the structure of the weak currents since there are no QCD-associated uncertainties in their calculations.
+In $\tau$-decays, due to the much larger mass of the $\tau$ compared to the muon, the relative contribution of NP processes with an ``incorrect'' Lorentz structure can be enhanced~\cite{Krawczyk:2004na,Chun:2016hzs}.
+Pure leptonic $\tau$-decays provide a clean laboratory to test the structure of the weak currents since there are no QCD-associated uncertainties in their calculations.